ubcuas/ubcuas.com/content/english/pages/recruitment.md

 {{% markdown class="text-center pt-4 pb-3" %}}
 ### Payload Roles

-The payload subteam creates mission-specific payload systems for competition.
-The subteam works on projects including autonomous delivery rovers, winch mechanisms, and anything capable of interfacing with the aircraft.
+The payload sub-team creates mission-specific payload systems for competition.
+The sub-team works on projects including autonomous delivery rovers, winch mechanisms, and anything capable of interfacing with the aircraft.
 These projects involve the integration of multiple engineering disciplines.
 {{% /markdown %}}

 #### MECH Payload